MS-Qamarul/TOS_SF_Data_Processing/README.md

 Manual edit the CSV tabs in the Excel file, upload the CSVs with Data Loader and paste all relevant info into the Mappings tab

 ### Step 4
-Run the second python file and select the same Excel file
+Save and close the Excel file, then run the second python file and select the same Excel file

 ### Step 5
 Manual edit the last CSV file, upload the CSV with Data Loader and you're done